filipS66/The-Internet-testing/README.md

 # the_internet_selenium_js
- The Internet heroku app test automation
+ The Internet heroku app is an example of application that captures prominent and ugly functionality found on the web.
+It's perfect for practicing test automation scripting.
- This repository contains the automated tests I have made for The Internet app .
+ This repository contains automated tests for The Internet app.(Selenium, Node.js, Mocha, Mochawesome)

- It's powered by Selenium, JavaScript, and Mocha.
+ "The Internet" is available at http://the-internet.herokuapp.com.